 Recall Paul's vision - who was it that appeared in the vision to plead for them to come to Macedonia?
 That's right, a man of Macedonia.
-Now Paul was already ministering to the Gentiles, because that's what business was about delivering the ordinances for observance from the elders in Jerusalem.
+Now Paul was already ministering to the Gentiles, because that's what business was about - delivering the ordinances for observance from the elders in Jerusalem.
 Remember Peter's vision of the sheet with all kinds of animals, and his revelation that the good news of Jesus Christ was for Gentiles as well?
-Well, the church offices in Jerusalem had made that policy, and through Paul and others were delivering letters to the churches telling them that Gentiles were welcome.
+Well, the church offices in Jerusalem had made that official policy, and had Paul and others delivering letters to the churches telling them that Gentiles were welcome.
 So for Paul to see in a vision a Gentile pleading for him to come was not necessarily a surprise to him.

-However, when he got to Macedonia, who did he meet?
+However, when he got to Macedonia, whom did he meet?
 That's right, the person who responded to him was not whom he expected - instead of a man like in his vision, the person who responded to him was a woman, and a foreigner at that.
 If Paul had had any reservations about his calling to proclaim the gospel to all, this event had to put those reservations completely to rest.
 And God bless him, that seems to be the case, for Paul - and think about how difficult this must have been for him to do given his background as a Pharisee - sat down and talked with the women, and a church was born in Philippi.
+Paul's vision was not of something unreal, but was instead when lived out was a vision of a new reality within the church - neither Jew nor Greek, neither Macedonian nor Thyatirian, neither male nor female, God's grace is for all.